 Yet, it is true that if the pasteurisation process is not done correctly, harmful bacteria can still survive.
 This is when leaving eggs out at ambient temperature creates the ideal environment for bacteria such as Salmonella to grow to high numbers.

-The above chart shows us that in the USA alone 23000 cases of Salmonella poisoning takes place each year.
+In the USA alone 23 000 cases of Salmonella poisoning takes place each year.
 Of those an estimated 8000 cases are egg-related.
-Clearly there is a relationship between eggs and Salmonella.
+Clearly, there is a relationship between eggs and Salmonella.

 We also know that from the above, there are concerns about how effective eggs are handled and pasteurised.
 So, how do we prevent contamination in the kitchen?

-There are 4 key steps in the process to egg food safety:
+There are 4 key steps in the process of egg food safety:

 - Avoid cracked and dirty eggs